hello

 photo by MARCO BORGGREVE

-Pianist Ivan Moshchuk is emerging as a distinct voice in the sphere of classical music, admired for his thoughtful interpretations, compelling stage presence, and vivid artistry.
-His performances have taken him to major cities across Europe, North and South America, and Asia, appearing on stages such as the Kleine Zaal of the Concertgebouw in Amsterdam, Suntory Blue Rose Hall in Tokyo, and the Accademia Filarmonica Romana in Rome.
-He has collaborated with established chamber groups and orchestras such as the Telegraph and Attacca Quartets, the Orquesta Filarmónica de Medellín, Kharkiv Philharmonia, and South Carolina Philharmonic, with recent engagements including concerts for the Victoria and Albert Museum in London, the William Walton Foundation in Ischia, and Casa Menotti as part of the Spoleto Festival in Italy.
+Pianist Ivan Moshchuk presents a distinct voice in the sphere of classical music, with performances that have taken him to major cities across Europe, North and South America, and Asia, appearing on stages such as the Kleine Zaal of the Concertgebouw in Amsterdam, Suntory Blue Rose Hall in Tokyo, and the Accademia Filarmonica Romana in Rome.
+He has collaborated with established chamber groups and orchestras such as the Orquesta Filarmónica de Medellín, Kharkiv Philharmonia, and South Carolina Philharmonic, with recent engagements including concerts for the Victoria and Albert Museum in London, the William Walton Foundation in Ischia, and Casa Menotti as part of the Spoleto Festival in Italy.

 Ivan’s concert programmes span works by Bach, Schubert, Schumann, and Brahms to cornerstone twentieth-century compositions by Prokofiev, Debussy, Scriabin, and Rachmaninoff.
 As a recording artist, Ivan has produced an album dedicated to Beethoven and Rachmaninoff piano sonatas as well as an album featuring world premiere recordings of American-Italian composer David DiChiera, published on the Innova label.
 Ivan's live performances have been featured on WFMT, American Public Media's Performance Today, and ClassicFM.
-His upcoming recording, Vision Fugitive, a performance film featuring music of Prokofiev, Rachmaninoff, and John Cage, will be released in 2024.
+In addition, he has recently directed and produced two experimental concert films, Vision Fugitive and Winter Afternoon, as part of an ongoing exploration in filming music.

-Ivan began childhood piano studies in his home state of Michigan with Margarita Molchadskaya, former pedagogue of the Central Specialized School of the Leningrad Conservatory.
-Following a concerto debut at age 15, Ivan received numerous awards and prizes, among them a 2010 Gilmore Young Artist Award.
-Ivan completed advanced training in 2013 at the Peabody Conservatory of Johns Hopkins University, graduating in the class of Leon Fleisher.
-He then moved abroad to Paris to become a resident of the Cité Internationale des Arts.
-In addition to being an alumni of the Verbier Festival Academy and IMS Prussia Cove, he has recently earned an artist diploma at the Accademia Nazionale di Santa Cecilia in Rome in the class of Benedetto Lupo, and is currently based in London.
+Ivan began piano studies in the United States with Margarita Molchadskaya, former pedagogue of the Central Specialized School of the Leningrad Conservatory.
+Following a concerto debut at age 15, he received numerous awards and prizes, among them a 2010 Gilmore Young Artist Award.
+Ivan completed advanced studies in 2013 at the Peabody Conservatory of Johns Hopkins University, graduating in the class of Leon Fleisher.
+He subsequently completed an artist diploma at the Accademia Nazionale di Santa Cecilia in Rome in the class of Benedetto Lupo and is a participant of the International Piano Academy at Lake Como.

 Photo by Olga Gamburg